fletchjp/MERG-Arduino-Software/ArduinoSTL/Readme.md

 ## ArduinoSTLComposite

-Example of the Composite Pattern
+Example of the Composite Pattern which is now working.